 International applicants must comply with all regulations of the U.S. Department of Homeland Security as well as with applicable policy of Board of Regents of the University of Hawai'i and the policies of the Leeward Community College.
 For purposes of clarifying requirements for admission, international students who are not U.S. citizens and who have not been admitted to live in the U.S. permanently are designated as non-immigrants.
 Leeward Community College is authorized under Federal law to enroll non-immigrant alien students.

-Contact the International Programs Office for visa requirements and international admission information, 808-455-0570, or email the international student advisor at international@lcc.hawaii.edu.
+Contact the Leeward Community College Office of International Programs for visa requirements and international admission information, 808-455-0570, or email the international student advisor at international@lcc.hawaii.edu.